 Symptoms and Signs of Portal Vein Thrombosis

 Acute portal vein thrombosis is commonly asymptomatic unless associated with another event, such as pancreatitis Overview of Pancreatitis Pancreatitis is classified as either acute or chronic.
 Acute pancreatitis is inflammation that resolves both clinically and histologically.
 Chronic pancreatitis is characterized by histologic... read more (the cause), or another complication, such as mesenteric venous thrombosis.
 Most often, clinical features—splenomegaly (especially in children) and variceal hemorrhage—develop over a period of time secondary to portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more .
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more .
 Ascites is uncommon (10%) in pre-sinusoidal portal hypertension.
 Ascites Ascites Ascites is free fluid in the peritoneal cavity.
 The most common cause is portal hypertension.
 Symptoms usually result from abdominal distention.
 Diagnosis is based on physical examination and... read more may be precipitated when cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
 Cirrhosis is characterized by regenerative nodules surrounded by dense... read more is also present or when serum albumin (and thus oncotic pressure) deceases after high-volume fluid resuscitation for a major gastrointestinal bleed.

 Diagnosis of Portal Vein Thrombosis

 Portal vein thrombosis is suspected in patients with the following: